renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-Or, to add a registry to all `docker` images
+Or, to add a registry prefix to any `docker` images that do not contain an explicit registry:

 ```json
 {